 Multilayer Switches

 A switch is a device that typically operates at layer 2 of the OSI model.
 It inspects frames and switches them between interfaces based on MAC addresses found in the Ethernet header.
 This type of device is referred to as just a switch or a Layer 2 switch.
 It does not look deeper than the Ethernet header and does not make any decisions based on information in the IP header.
-Routers on the other hand strip the Ethernet header of frames and look at the packet in the frame's payload.
-They make routing decisions based on the IP addresses found in the Layer 3 header and place a new Ethernet header before switching the frame out another interface.
+Routers, on the other hand, strip the Ethernet header of frames and look at the packet in the frame's payload.
+They make routing decisions based on the IP addresses found in the Layer 3 header and place a new Ethernet header before switching the frame out to another interface.

-If we look closer at the topology shown in figure 1, note that we have four clients in Vlan 10 and four servers in Vlan 20.
-If you remember that a Vlan is a separate broadcast domain and a different subnet.
-Therefore, for clients in VLAN 10 to able to communicate with the Servers in VLAN20, IP routing is required.
+On the other side of the spectrum, there was also a problem: very small networks with only one switch with multiple VLANs needed a router to do the InterVLAN routing.
+For example, if we look closer at the topology shown in the diagram below, we have four clients in Vlan 10 and four servers in Vlan 20.
+Clients and Servers are in separate broadcast domains and different subnets.
+Therefore, for clients in VLAN 10 to be able to communicate with the Servers in VLAN20, IP routing is required.

-As you know from the previous two examples of Inter-VLAN routing, the router that is don't the inter-vlan routing has a routing interface in each broadcast domain.
-This routing interface has an IP address from the respective subnet and this IP is used by the nodes in the vlan as a Default Gateway.
-But in the case of a MultiLayer switch doing the inter-vlan routing, we do not have a router nor any routing interfaces.
-That is why Layer 3 switches use the concept of a virtual Vlan interface that connects the broadcast domain of a vlan to the routing process as shown in Figure 2.
+As you know from the previous two examples of Inter-VLAN routing, the router has a routing interface in each VLAN.
+This routing interface has an IP address from the respective subnet, and the nodes in the vlan use this IP as a Default Gateway.
+But in the case of a Layer 3 switch, we do not have a router or any routing interfaces.
+That is why Layer 3 switches use the concept of an SVI interface that connects a Vlan to the routing process, as shown in the diagram above.
+SVI stands for Switched Virtual Interface.
+For example, interface Vlan 10 connects to VLAN 10, and interface VLAN 20 connects to VLAN 20.

 %LINK-5-CHANGED: Interface Vlan10, changed state to up